Getting an Interview

 The face to face interview's where conducted on the same day the following week and an offer was made a week or so after that.

-I applied through a staffing agency and the process took 3 weeks - interviewed at McAfee in November 2009.
+I applied through a staffing agency.
+The process took 3 weeks – interviewed at McAfee in November 2009.

-Interview Question – How are your networking skills?
-View Answer
+- How are your networking skills?
+1 Answer

 I did try on salary - you should in a sales role.